The Best Beers for Runners

 Amstel Light wins awards year after year for being the least “light-tasting” beer of the light beers.
 We’re pretty sure that is because it is brewed in the Netherlands, (Amsterdam; hence, the name) and there really isn’t a bad beer to be had in that part of the world! but its nutritional profile is great, with just 5 carbs and 95 calories.
 From our list of the best beers for runners this is the best option if you don’t want to FEEL like you are drinking light beer, but still, want to crush your tempo workout.

 4. Bud Light

-It’s a classic, and you can’t really go wrong with it.
+Bud Light is one of the best beers for runners, classic beer that you can’t really go wrong with it.
 You can find Bud Light basically anywhere, it’s light enough that it doesn’t hold you down but still tastes like you are enjoying a good beer.
 It’s pretty cheap most everywhere you go too.

 Best Craft Beers(AKA the Post-Run Celebration Beer)